Wildlife and Animals in Iceland: The Complete Guide

 Puffins can be appreciated by boat and by land.
 From Reykjavik’s Old Harbor, it's easy to jump on an hour-long tour to one of two islands, Lundey and Akurey, just out in the bay, where they nest in the thousands.

-These vessels are small enough to get close to the rocky shores, and many tours include binoculars so you can see them even more clearly.
+These vessels are small enough to get close to the rocky shores, and many tours include binoculars so they can be seen more clearly.
 Many whale-watching tours also include a detour to these islands.

 These are not the only places puffins nest, however.
-You can find them in huge populations around the Westman Islands, on the Dyrholaey rock arch, in Borgarfjordur Eystri, and Grimsey Island in the North.
+You can find them in huge populations around the Westman Islands, on the Dyrholaey Rock Arch, in Borgarfjordur Eystri, and on Grimsey Island in the North.

 As is well-documented, Icelanders have quite a penchant for unusual meats.
-Therefore, it's the only country in the world where you can spend the day watching puffins, then enjoy one for dinner.
+Therefore, it's the only country in the world where you can spend the day watching puffins and then enjoy one for dinner.

 Other Birds of Iceland

 You can also find Arctic terns and sea eagles around the coasts.
-There’s an equal amount of diversity in freshwater; Myvatn Lake alone is home to 14 different duck species and geese and whooper swans.
+There’s an equal amount of diversity in freshwater; Myvatn Lake alone is home to 14 different duck species, as well as geese and whooper swans.

 Outside of aquatic environments, there are even more species: gyrfalcons, golden plovers, snipes, and ptarmigans all call the island home.